 Research Vessel Ganymede

 Desperation alone seemed to drive Earth governments into this all-or-nothing project - this "Noah's ark" to the stars.
-Nearly forty thousand people, chosen over a period of years, willingly submitting themselves to a mission that had more basis in hope than in science.
-But then, who could blame any one of them for believing their world, their entire existence, was teetering on the edge of perdition?
-With the safety of sixteen decades of history behind us, one can easily feel incredulous, horrified, even judgmental toward those people.
+Nearly forty thousand people were chosen over several years, willingly submitting themselves to a mission that had more basis in hope than in science.
+But then, who could blame any one of them for believing their world, their entire existence, was teetering on the edge of extinction?
+With the safety of sixteen decades of history behind us, one can easily feel incredulous, horrified, and even judgmental toward those people.
 With the stress humanity was under back then, it's ironic that war was not...

-Callum's voice was cut off as the soft tone of an electronic double-chime interrupted his dictation.
-He instinctively touched a backlit control button on his desk and the words on the thin, opaque display instantly turned into unreadable symbols.
-He muttered "Door," and a smaller display zoomed in, superimposed over his now cryptic journal.
+The sound of an electronic double-chime halted Callum's dictation.
+He instinctively touched a backlit control button on his desk and the words on his holodisplay instantly turned into unreadable symbols.
+He muttered "Door," and a smaller display appeared over his now cryptic journal.

-An image quickly formed and the round, dark brown face of Assistant Science Officer Dr. Koushik Mitra appeared.
-Callum read his demeanor in an instant; a mild intensity clouding his features, eyebrows pinched ever so slightly, jaw set a bit tighter than was usual.
-Clearly, he seemed to have something interesting to tell him.
+The image quickly formed the round, dark brown face of Assistant Science Officer Dr. Koushik Mitra.
+Callum read his demeanor in an instant; a mild intensity clouding his features, eyebrows pinched ever so slightly, jaw set a bit tighter than usual.
+Clearly he seemed to have something interesting to tell him.
 At least Koushik thought so.
-He could get a little too excited sometimes, even over the most mundane discoveries.
+He could get a little too excited sometimes even over the most mundane discoveries.
 But his passion and work ethic had infected the other scientists just enough to keep them sane during this long voyage.

 "Enter," Callum said with a tired sigh.

-Moving as if to stand, Callum finally said, "Well, if that's all you have for me Koushik, I'd like to get back to my..."
+"Right then," Callum finally said.
+"If that's all you have for me Koushik I'd like to get back to my..."

-"This area here -" Koushik emphasized the point by circling it on his display, which simultaneously appeared on Callum's terminal - "is my current conundrum.
-As you know, one of our many methods of data acquisition on the space ahead and around the path of the ship is by radiating a low yield E-field at a constant rate in all directions...'white noise' if you will, to uncover ultra-high EM spectrum frequencies different from the anomalies we have logged so far."
+"This area here -" Koushik emphasized the point by circling it on Callum's display - "is my current mystery.
+As you know, one of our many methods of data acquisition on the space ahead and around the path of the ship is by radiating a low yield E-field at a constant rate in all directions."

-Callum looked up from his terminal, eyeing Koushik with a distinct lack of surprise.
-"I'm no expert on what you do, Doctor, but I do know localized fusion deposits are far from spectacular in space.
+Callum looked up and eyed Koushik with a distinct lack of surprise.
+"I'm no expert on what you do, Koushik, but I do know localized fusion deposits are hardly spectacular in space.
 It's like someone throwing a handful of gravel at you.
 You're guaranteed to get hit by some of it."

-Koushik clenched his mouth tightly and glanced down.
-As usual, he was over-explaining things.
-He started again, the words coming at a slower, more thoughtful pace.
-"This fusion anomaly is not necessarily unique in it's makeup, at least none that I can detect, but in its location."
+"This fusion anomaly is not necessarily unique in its makeup, at least none that I can detect, but in its location."

 "Where is it located exactly?"
 Callum asked.